National Bank of New Zealand: History

 The bank tentatively dipped a toe into foreign waters in 1969 when it established a branch in Rarotonga, Cook Islands.
-This foray ended in 1986 when it sold its banking license in Rarotonga to European Pacific Banking Co.
+This foray ended in 1986 when it sold its banking license in Rarotonga to European Pacific Banking Company.

 The head office was moved from London to Wellington in 1978 and the Black Horse became its emblem.
 The Black Horse logo dates back to 1677 London when Humphrey Stockes adopted it as the sign for his shop.
 Stokes was a goldsmith and 'keeper of the running cashes', a banker.
 When Lloyds Bank took over his site in 1884 it kept the horse as its symbol.

-The National Bank acquired Southpac Investment Management Limited in 1983.
-Five years later it bought The Rural Bank Limited, the former New Zealand Government owned bank, from Fletcher Challenge.
+The National Bank acquired Southpac Investment Management in 1983.
+Five years later it bought The Rural Bank, the former New Zealand Government owned bank, from Fletcher Challenge.
 It continued consolidating banking in NZ by purchasing Countrywide Banking Corporation from Bank of Scotland in 1998.

-In 2003 ANZ bought The National Bank from Lloyds TSB.
-ANZ also bought the right to continue to use the Black Horse logo for seven years.
+In December 2003, the Australia & New Zealand Banking Group purchased the National Bank.
+Included in the sale was the right to continue to use the Black Horse logo for seven years.

-In 2005, Chief Executive Sir John Anderson retired.
-He had been Chief Executive of The National Bank since its acquisition of the Rural Bank and was head of the ANZ-National Bank's New Zealand operations.
-Graham Hodges became the new Chief Executive Officer.

-In March 2009, Hodges was named deputy chief executive for the ANZ group.
-Jenny Fagg took over as CEO for Hodges.

-In September 2012, ANZ National Bank CEO David Hisco announced that it would drop The National Bank brand in favour of the ANZ brand over the next two years.
+In September 2012, ANZ announced that the National Bank brand would be retired in favour of the ANZ brand over the next two years.

-Advertising and sponsorship
+Sponsorships

-The National Bank was the sponsor of New Zealand Cricket and sponsors all the home tournaments of the country and the Black Caps, the national men's cricket team.
-ANZ, as its successor, has continued this since 2012.
-The National Bank sponsored the National Bank of New Zealand Netball Cup.
-The sponsorship also has continued with ANZ, and also expanded to ANZ Championship, the Trans-Taman professional netball league until 2016, and remains as the primary sponsor of ANZ Premiership since 2017.
+The National Bank was the sponsor of New Zealand Cricket and sponsors all the home tournaments of the country and the New Zealand national cricket team.
+The National Bank sponsored the National Bank Cup in netball from 2002 until 2007.

-The National Bank's television advertisements used the music of Vivaldi's The Four Seasons.